Confess, Fletch

 Confess, Fletch is a 2022 American crime comedy film directed by Greg Mottola, who co-wrote the screenplay with Zev Borow.
 Based on Gregory Mcdonald's 1976 novel of the same name, it stars Jon Hamm, Roy Wood Jr., Annie Mumolo, Ayden Mayeri, Lorenza Izzo, Kyle MacLachlan, and Marcia Gay Harden.
-It is the third installment in the Fletch series, following Fletch (1985) and Fletch Lives (1989), and the first not to star Chevy Chase.
+It is the third Fletch film adaptation following Fletch (1985) and Fletch Lives (1989), and the first not to star Chevy Chase.

-Confess, Fletch was released in the United States in select theaters and on premium video on demand on September 16, 2022, before a Showtime premiere on October 28, 2022.
-It received generally positive reviews.
+Confess, Fletch was released in the United States in select theaters and on premium video on demand on September 16th, 2022, before a Showtime premiere on October 28th, 2022.
+Despite receiving generally positive reviews, it was a box office failure, grossing roughly $660,000 against a budget of $20 million.